 2025 Quarterly CEU Sessions

 In this year of global transition, LC has decided to not hold an in-person or virtual conference for 2025.
-Instead, we will to offer quarterly CEU sessions, giving the MTAI opportunities to learn, grow, see and support each other more frequently, without much cost.
+Instead, we will offer quarterly CEU sessions, giving the MTAI opportunities to learn, grow, see and support each other more frequently, without much cost.

-2025 Quarterly CEU Sessions Registration
+Previous 2025 CEU Sessions

 2025 Quarter 2 CEU Session: Q&A with Deb Strohecker, Palliative Care Nurse — Tuesday, May 13th, 2025